Himadri8991/Google-Arcade-Skill-Badges-Solutions/Manage Kubernetes in Google Cloud/Manage Kubernetes in Google Cloud Challenge Lab/Manage Kubernetes in Google Cloud Challenge Lab(GSP510).md

 ### Run the following Commands in CloudShell

+### From "Challenge scenario > Your challenge" you can find your REPO_NAME,
+### From "Task 1.
+Create a GKE cluster" you can find your CLUSTER_NAME & ZONE,
+### From "Task 2.
+Enable Managed Prometheus on the GKE cluster" you can find your NAMESPACE & endpoints.interval,
-### From "Setup and requirements" you can find your Zone,
+### From "Task 6.
+Containerize your code and deploy it onto the cluster" you can find your SERVICE_NAME,

 ```
 export REPO_NAME=